Peter-Chou/evil-major-leader/readme.md

 (global-evil-major-leader-mode)
 ```

-# Customize
+## Customize

-customize the shortcut trigger:
+customize the shortcut key:

 ``` emacs-lisp
 ;; mode key that you bind mode keymaps in evil-leader